Barr body: Mechanism

-Someone with two X chromosomes (such as most human females) has only one Barr body per somatic cell, while someone with one X chromosome (such as most human males) has none.
+All individuals with two X chromosomes (such as the majority of human females) possesses only one Barr body per somatic cell, while all individuals with one X chromosome (such as most human males) have none.

+The Barr body allows for equal expression of X chromosomes in the majority of human males and females.
+If X inactivation did not occur, females (XX) would be expressing two X chromosomes, and males (XY) would only be expressing one.
+The disappearance of a Barr body in females (expressing both X chromosomes) can result in misregulation of heterochromatin.
+This misregulation leaves the potential of epigenetic instability and irregular gene expression.
+Autosomal genes can be silenced when there is translocation of the X inactivation complex on the X chromosome to an autosome.

 Mammalian X-chromosome inactivation is initiated from the X inactivation centre or Xic, usually found near the centromere.
-The center contains twelve genes, seven of which code for proteins, five for untranslated RNAs, of which only two are known to play an active role in the X inactivation process, Xist and Tsix.
+The centre contains twelve genes, seven of which code for proteins and five for untranslated RNAs.
+From the untranslated RNAs, only two are known to play an active role in the X inactivation process, Xist and Tsix.
 The centre also appears to be important in chromosome counting: ensuring that random inactivation only takes place when two or more X-chromosomes are present.
 The provision of an extra artificial Xic in early embryogenesis can induce inactivation of the single X found in male cells.

 The roles of Xist and Tsix appear to be antagonistic.
 The loss of Tsix expression on the future inactive X chromosome results in an increase in levels of Xist around the Xic.
 Meanwhile, on the future active X Tsix levels are maintained; thus the levels of Xist remain low.
 This shift allows Xist to begin coating the future inactive chromosome, spreading out from the Xic.
 In non-random inactivation this choice appears to be fixed and current evidence suggests that the maternally inherited gene may be imprinted.
 Variations in Xi frequency have been reported with age, pregnancy, the use of oral contraceptives, fluctuations in menstrual cycle and neoplasia.

 It is thought that this constitutes the mechanism of choice, and allows downstream processes to establish the compact state of the Barr body.
 These changes include histone modifications, such as histone H3 methylation (i.e. H3K27me3 by PRC2 which is recruited by Xist) and histone H2A ubiquitination, as well as direct modification of the DNA itself, via the methylation of CpG sites.
 These changes help inactivate gene expression on the inactive X-chromosome and to bring about its compaction to form the Barr body.
+3D reconstructions and microscopic analyses of the Barr body using chromosome painting have found that it has a smoother and rounder morphology than autosomes and the active X chromosome, though it is similar in size to the latter, suggesting its chromatin is only slightly more condensed.